Joint Annual Conference of the BPS Developmental and Cognitive Sections

 A list of bursary winners is available here.

 Bursaries cover registration (including accommodation packages).
 If you are awarded a bursary, up to £250 will be deducted from your registration fee.

-To be eligible to apply for a bursary, you must already be a member of the relevant BPS Section.
+To be eligible for a bursary, you must already be a member of the relevant BPS Section.

 Meet the Experts

 On the Wednesday and Thursday of the conference, we will facilitate lunches for students and junior researchers to meet senior researchers.
-A sign-up system will operate in the conference registration area.
+See programme document for details.
+Email email@example.com to register interest in these events.